tymur-l/opencv-projects/infra/README.md

 #### Font

-By default, the [Jupyter image](./image/jupyter/Containerfile) uses **Iosevka Nerd** font, so it needs to be [installed](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-installation) if you want the [default config](./image/jupyter/settings/overrides/overrides.json5) to work well out of the box.
+By default, the [Jupyter image](./image/jupyter/Containerfile) uses [**Iosevka Nerd**](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-installation), [Iosevka Aile, and Iosevka Etoile](https://github.com/be5invis/Iosevka/releases) fonts, so they need to be installed if you want the [default config](./image/jupyter/settings/overrides/overrides.json5) to work well out of the box.
 Alternatively, you can customize [`infra/image/jupyter/settings/overrides/overrides.json5`](./image/jupyter/settings/overrides/overrides.json5) to use the font of your preference.

 ### Building jupyter image with CUDA OpenCV